craftercms/docs/source/release-notes/index.rst

 =============

 This section contains release notes for CrafterCMS 4.0.x.
-For other release notes, please visit your release's release notes page here: https://docs.craftercms.org
+For other release notes, please visit your release's release notes page here: https://docs.craftercms.org or :ref:`see below <other-release-notes>`

    .. note:: CrafterCMS 4.0.x requires Java 11